Liver Failure

-Acute liver failure is loss of liver function that occurs rapidly — in days or weeks — usually in a person who has no preexisting liver disease.
-It’s most commonly caused by a hepatitis virus or drugs, such as acetaminophen.
+Acute liver failure is loss of liver function that happens quickly — in days or weeks — usually in a person who has no preexisting liver disease.
+It’s most often caused by a hepatitis virus or drugs, such as acetaminophen.
 Acute liver failure is less common than chronic liver failure, which develops more slowly.

 Symptoms